-As 2016 comes to an end, it is time to look forward to the New Year and all the excitement and opportunities it will bring.
+As 2018 has come to a close, it is time to look to the New Year and all the excitement and opportunities it will bring.
 Allergies often get overlooked until symptoms worsen but beginning allergy treatment this year is a New Year’s resolution you can definitely keep!
-Given the long-term benefits to your body and to your happiness, here are four main reasons why you should make allergy treatment a priority in 2017.
+Given the long-term benefits to your body and to your happiness, here are four main reasons why you should make allergy treatment a priority in 2019.

 Houston Climate Makes Allergies a Year-Round Issue